 The activities of the Crop Trust have been summarized on a functional basis in the Statement of Activities.
-The costs have been allocated between program direct expenses (i.e. goods or services distributed to stakeholders that fulfill the purpose or mission for which the organization exists), management and general expenses (i.e. all activities other than program expenditure and fundraising which are indirectly related to the purposes for which the organization exists and necessary for its conduct) and fundraising expenses (i.e. salaries or services specifically related to fundraising activities).
+The costs have been allocated between program direct expenses (i.e. goods or services distributed to stakeholders that fulfill the purpose or mission for which the organization exists), management and general expenses (i.e. all activities other than program expenditure which are indirectly related to the purposes for which the organization exists and necessary for its conduct).
+Fundraising expenses (i.e. services specifically related to fundraising activities) has been incorporated into management and general expenses and classified as external affairs expenses.
 Expenses are allocated based on whether the expense is unrestricted, temporarily restricted or permanently restricted.
 Unrestricted expenses represent administrative and indirect costs not charged to projects or permanently restricted assets.
 Temporarily restricted expenses are those expenses charged as direct costs to projects.
 Permanently restricted costs are primarily amounts provided to centers to cover the routine operations of the genebanks and investment management fees.